RetroDECK/ES-DE/USERGUIDE-DEV.md

 If a game video is available, this will be played automatically when launching the viewer.
 The _left_ and _right_ buttons are used to navigate betweeen the game media files.
 By default the video will continue to play when browsing the images, but this can be changed with a setting as described earlier in this document.

 The other settings for the media viewer are similar to what is available for the screensavers; the audio can be enabled or disabled, the video can be stretched to fill the entire screen and scanlines and blur can be rendered on top of it.
 For screenshots, scanlines can be rendered.
-All these options are configurable using the main menu.
+All these options are configurable via the _UI Settings_ menu.

 Pressing any other button than _left_ or _right_ closes the media viewer.